sapphirepp/sapphirepp/doc/pages/coding-conventions.md

 ## Git {#coding-conventions-git}

 We would like to keep a clean and linear git history.
-To this end, we would like to ask you to `rebase` your branch on top of `main` or `devel` before opening a pull request.
+To this end, we would like to ask you to `rebase` your branch on top of `main` before opening a pull request.
 We prefer `rebase` over `merge` because it keeps the history linear.
 We also advice to use the following git configuration:

 ```bash
 git config --local pull.rebase true